froscon/SaBoT/INSTALL.md

 If you want to use the invoice creation functionality, it is required that you have libreoffice (or openoffice) installed on the server.

+Here is a pretty good tutorial to run django apps with guniocorn behind an apache webserver: https://wiki.uberspace.de/cool:django (easy to adopt for SaBoT)